TRUMPF-IoT/OpcUaMachineTools/MachineDemoServer/Python/README.md

 ### Requirements
 - Python >= Python 3.7
+    - Version >= Python 3.11 is recommended due to startup performance improvements.
 - Python opcua-asyncio library >= 0.9.95

 Tested with 0.9.95.
 If it will not run, use exactly that version and create an issue with error description and used library version.